 There’s a particular maritime area called Serrallo, which is loaded with seafood restaurants and to this day is still largely unexplored by international visitors.
 This port area is characterized by its narrow streets and somewhat simplistic style of maritime architecture.
 This truly is an authentic fishing village.
 Both visitors and international tourists can expect to have an authentic, Catalonian seafood experience.
 According to some of the locals in the area, a favorite restaurant is ‘A Bordo.’

 A Bordo is quaint, with just enough capacity for 30 people.
-Upon entering, foodies can expect a maritime style of decor that helps warm the senses for a great seafood based meal.
-Don’t be shy and dive into their anchovy croquettes and fresh mussels with a side of crisp white wine.
+Upon entering, foodies can expect a maritime style of decor that helps warm the senses for a great seafood-based meal.
+Don’t be shy and dive into their anchovy croquettes and fresh mussels with a side of crisp local white wine.

 Stop by the Ancient Roman Amphitheater